 Bird sandwiches

-In 1957, Rex Harrison was having an affair with Kay Kendall, when he was called for a meeting with her doctor.
-According to The Independent: “What followed was a bizarre romantic drama with a plot that owed more to three-handkerchief movies than to medical ethics.
+In 1957, Rex Harrison was having an affair with Kay Kendall when he was called for a meeting with her doctor.
+According to The Independent: “What followed was a bizarre romantic drama with a plot that owed more to three-handkerchief movies than medical ethics.
 Kendall, said the doctor, had leukaemia.
 Did she, he asked, have a family?
 The stunned Harrison said she did not, or none she cared about – a remark for which Kendall’s loving sister, Kim, never forgave him.
 Then, said the doctor, he must marry her, care for her, and keep her illness a secret for the two years she had left.” [!]

 Kay died in 1959.
 Hjördis may have (rather tastelessly) borrowed elements of the story, or it could just be a tremendous coincidence.
-Hjördis was friendly with Kay Kendall during her last two years, and even described a day out with her for Woman magazine:
+Hjördis was friendly with Kay Kendall during her last two years and even described a day out with her for Woman magazine:

 “I thought at first she was having a joke, but I was wrong.
-She genuinely believed that nothing was too good for the little creatures and that they would really know the difference.”
+She genuinely believed that nothing was too good for the little creatures and that they would know the difference.”

 Anyway, I’ll leave the last words on the Harrison / Kendall saga to The Independent: “As sad as Kendall’s end was, it now also seems dated and distasteful, from a period that regarded women as weak and truth as vulgar.”
 That seems like a fair summation.